Sébastien Loeb: 2022

 Loeb earned his first victory in the rally-raid discipline on the Andalucia Rally, but finished second in the overall championship obtaining a total of 149 points, 20 points behind Al-Attiyah, who won the title.

 2023

-Loeb is entered into the second edition of the 2023 World Rally-Raid Championship, with an upgraded BRX Hunter.
+Loeb entered the second season of the World Rally-Raid Championship in 2023, driving an upgraded BRX Hunter.

 He kicked off the year by finishing 2nd again behind Toyota Gazoo Racing's Nasser Al-Attiyah and Mathieu Baumel, with the final deficit to car #200 being 1 hour, 20 minutes and 49 seconds.
 He won seven stages in total with six consecutive stage victories from stage 8 to 13, which is a Dakar Rally record.
 Loeb bounced back from suffering massive time losses on stage 2, where his BRX Hunter suffered multiple punctures, despite receiving a spare wheel from teammate Orlando Terranova.
 He also lost time with mechanical issues, with a tradrod breakage on stage 3 and a minor crash on stage 5, from which he was able to recover from and continue.